hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/7-You.md

 * Posture
    * Have good posture.
 When sitting, make sure your thighs are parallel to the floor and the armrests are just slightly below your elbows (measure this by sitting in the chair and dropping your arms to your sides).
 Keyboard height should be one to two inches below your elbows so that your hands while typing, are in a neutral position,” he says.
 Additionally, although it’s a hard habit to break, try not to cross your legs—instead keep both feet flat on the floor in front of you.

+* Eyes
+   * f.lux to limit blue light
-* Hydrate Constantly
+   * low brightness
+   * You can also get cheap blue light reducing glasses

+## Productivity and Deep Work

-* Productivity Methods
+* Methods
    * Give the Pomodoro technique a try: https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730
-   * It orks great for a lot of folk.
-Don't sit too long... but don't lose concentration during your breaks.
-Recommended is to look at something in the distance and chill out for a bit.
+   * It works great for a lot of folk.
+There are tons of techniques for this, but the secret is you just need an established system to do it and it will be better than anything else you were making up as you go along... that can be applied to literally everything in this world.

 * Deep Work
    * https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/ Azeria wrote some great stuff on this.